-I'm showing you two ways of cooking; using oven and stove.
+I'm showing you two ways of cooking: using an oven and a stove.

 Enjoy the simplicity!
-Your mouth will be filled with juice of eggplant!!
+Your mouth will be filled with the juice of eggplants!!

 <JAPANESE ROASTED EGGPLANT SALAD>